Public Rights of Way in Newcastle

 The appropriate application fee.
 For details of the fee please contact Legal Services, Civic Centre, Barras Bridge, Newcastle upon Tyne NE99 2BN.

 The Council keeps a register of all s.31(6) Highways Act Statements and Declarations at the Civic Centre which can be inspected free of charge for anyone wishing to see it by appointment during normal office hours.
-An electronic version of that register can be seen here.

 * Newcastle City Council is the Commons Registration Authority responsible for determining applications to register town or village greens ('Village Green applications') within the Newcastle upon Tyne administrative area.
 For further details please contact Legal Services, Civic Centre, Barras Bridge, Newcastle upon Tyne NE99 2BN.